 Those who love playing with fake guns will love this.
 If only she could make the guns functional to shoot cardboard bullets, that would be even more awesome.

-This is a memorable scene from the Attack on Titan anime where the Colossal Titan suddenly appeared and surprised the protagonist called Eren.
+There is also a model of a memorable scene from the Attack on Titan anime where the Colossal Titan suddenly appeared and surprised the protagonist called Eren.

-Besides that, she also makes a cardboard replication of Gundam robots.
-I would love to see her make wearable robot costumes too.
+Besides that, she also makes a cardboard replication of the famous Japanese monster, Godzilla.
+I would love to see her make wearable costumes too.

 If you struggle to even draw portraits using a pencil and an eraser, then here is a piece of cardboard portrait of Archimedes by Monami which will make you feel even less talented in drawing portraits.